jcrewerts/MyProject-Identifiers/README.md

 My goal is to find what causes error in the stability of a boom by scrubbing through data of field running.

+What kind of data is avialble?
+How is your data collected?
+Are there any concerns about the data?
+Which data is the most relevant?
+Is the data easy to acccess?
+Will the data change over time?
+What needs to be done to the data to get it ready for any downstream analysis?

+#### Paragraph on what my research is about and what I want to solve

+* Add picture of field we are testing

+* Add picture of boom desciritpion (POS Presentation YAW roll pitch)

 #### Clear data analysis question

+* What is my research question, look back at paragrpah.
+This is will just be a big heading

+#### Clear identification of data inputs

+* Feature list with descriptions

+#### Analysis Methods

 ### Project Workflow